 - Income not reported correctly

-In situations where income was not reported correctly, taxpayers can file an Updated Return to rectify the error and provide accurate income details.
+When income was not reported correctly, taxpayers can file an Updated Return to rectify the error and provide accurate income details.

-- Wrong heads of income chosen
+- Incorrect heads of income chosen

 - Reduction of carried forward loss